Influence of Caste System in Clothing – Ancient India

 – Rig Veda 10.90.11–12

-Note: The term Varna in Vedas may refer to any of colour, outward appearance, tribe, race, or classification, whereas it strictly refers to social hierarchy (based on labour) in Dharmashastras like Manusmriti which were written later.
+Note: The term Varna in Vedas may refer to any of colour, outward appearance, tribe, race, or classification, whereas it refers to profession based social hierarchy characterised by hereditary, purity of bloodline, social ostracism, and untouchability in Dharmashastras like Manusmriti which were written in later period.

 “The mighty Thunderer with his fair-complexioned friends won the land, the sunlight, and the waters.”